-You're invited to the Welcome Dinner specifically for your area as a parent/guardian of your enrolled child.
-That night you will learn more about Parent Engagement in Head Start and get a chance to meet other parents while enjoying a meal at no cost to you.
-Elections will be held for Policy Council Representatives and Parent Committee Officers (see below for descriptions).
+You're invited to our 'Welcome to Bear River Head Start Night' specifically for your area as a parent/guardian of your enrolled child.
+That night you will learn more about Parent Engagement in Head Start and get a chance to meet other parents.
+Bear River Head Start would love your help in serving on our Policy Council.
+Elections will be held for Policy Council Representatives at this meeting held in September.
+See the schedule below to find your meeting time and information.

 We look forward to meeting you and working with your family throughout this coming school year.

-Sincerely, The Family Development Team
+Sincerely, the Family Development Team

-Open Leadership Positions
+Open Policy Council Leadership Positions: